UW-Madison has been the top Peace Corps Volunteer producing university for the past four years, and is number two all time (since 1961).

 Abram Krause RPCV Ukraine 2018-2020 Hi, I’m Abram.
 I was a Peace Corps volunteer in Ukraine before evacuation.
 I taught English as a foreign language and was working on a USAID grant to establish a service …May 2, 2020

 Badger Peace Corps Blogs and Stories

-Below are blogs and stories from Badger Peace Corps Volunteers that are serving or have served abroad.
+Below are blogs and stories either written about, or written by, Badger Peace Corps Volunteers that are serving or have served abroad.

 Blog by Badger Peace Corps Volunteer Hanna Peterson who volunteered in Mongolia as a teacher.

 Blog by Badger Peace Corps Volunteer Jackie Bannon who served in Youth Development in Morocco, 2017-2019

 Poetry and prose blog by Badger Peace Corps Volunteer, Scott Groux, who served in Education in Namibia, 2018-2020.